ForgetMe17/vr-dash-tile-player/README.md

 ### How to run

+##### Player over three.js

 1. Run the HTML file via HTTP address (e.g., http://localhost/vr-dash-tile-player/CSS_VR6_dashjs.html).
 2. Confirm the location of JSON file and the Rule you want to use in HTML page, then click "link".
 3. Click "load" to initialize MediaPlayer according to JSON description.
 4. Click "Play" and "Pause" to control the player.

+##### Player over aframe

+1. Run the HTML file via HTTP address (e.g., http://localhost/vr-dash-tile-player/aframe_VR6_dashjs_list.html).
+2. Confirm the location of JSON file and the Rule you want to use in HTML page, then click "link".
+3. Click "aframe" to load aframe page.
+4. Click "load" to initialize MediaPlayer according to JSON description.
+5. Click "Play" and "Pause" to control the player.

 ### Media Preprocessing